Migrate data with Object Storage

 hadoop fs -ls s3a://[YOUR-BUCKET-NAME]/

-3. Migrate data
+3. Transfer data

 Use distcp, the command for copying large-volume files in Hadoop, to migrate data, and then check if the files were migrated successfully.

-[sshuser@e-001-hadoop-example-hd ~]$ hadoop distcp -m 10 -bandwidth 100 s3a://example/* hdfs://hadoop-example/sampledata/
+[sshuser@e-001-hadoop-example-hd ~]$ sudo -u {Account name} hadoop distcp -m 10 -bandwidth 100 s3a://example/* hdfs://hadoop-example/sampledata/

 20/11/25 10:30:14 INFO tools.DistCp: Input Options: DistCpOptions{atomicCommit=false, syncFolder=false, deleteMissing=false, ignoreFailures=false, overwrite=false, append=false, useDiff=false, fromSnapshot=null, toSnapshot=null, skipCRC=false, blocking=true, numListstatusThreads=0, maxMaps=10, mapBandwidth=100, sslConfigurationFile='null', copyStrategy='uniformsize', preserveStatus=[], preserveRawXattrs=false, atomicWorkPath=null, logPath=null, sourceFileListing=null, sourcePaths=[s3a://example/*], targetPath=hdfs://hadoop-example/sampledata, targetPathExists=true, filtersFile='null', verboseLog=false}